 An initial alarm test should be conducted following installation to determine that all parts of the system are functioning properly.
+The panels should remain powered for 24 to 36 hours proir to connecting the releasing solenoids.
+This precaution will avoid false discharges of gas in case of faulty or improperly placed detectors.

-To perform an alarm test on the panel, initiate an alarm condition by blowing smoke into a smoke detector.
-This should cause the first zone alarm condition.
+To perform an alarm test on the panel follow this procedure

-- The alarm relay will activate. - The red zone alarm LED will be illuminated. - Notification Appliance Circuits and the local piezo will start sounding.
+- 1. Disconnect AC power and battery power. - 2.
+Disconnect the installed solenoid valve circuit leads an connect spare solenoid valves, or connect an end-of-line device to serve as a dummy load. - 3.
+Reconnect AC power and battery power. - 4.
+Initiate a first zone alarm condition by blowing smoke into one of the Zone 1 smoke detectors.
+This should cause the first zone alarm condition. - The alarm relay will energize. - The red zone alarm LED will be illuminated. - The remote Indicating Circuit #1 audible alarm and the local piezo will start sounding.